mpn01/steam-inventory-pricer/README.md

 ## 🛑 Limitations

-This version of Steam API is limited to few API calls.
+This version of Steam API is limited to 8 API calls.
 This may stop program in the middle.
 Also, if you call API a lot in a short time you will be banned by Valve for a few minutes.

 ## 📚 Libraries used in this project